 § 79-11-525.
-Fiduciary responsibility of person soliciting, collecting, or expending contributions.
+Fiduciary duty.

-Every person who solicits, collects or expends contributions on behalf of a charitable organization or for a charitable purpose, or who conducts a charitable sales promotion, and every officer, director, trustee or employee of that person who is concerned with the solicitation,
+Every person who solicits, collects or expends contributions on behalf of a charitable organization or for a charitable purpose, or who conducts a charitable sales promotion, and every officer, director, trustee or employee of that person who is concerned with the solicitation, collection or expenditure of those contributions shall be considered a fiduciary and as acting in a fiduciary capacity.
+This section does not supersede or otherwise alter the standard of care or the limitations on the liability of volunteers.

-SOURCES: Laws, 1991, ch.
-515, Sec.
-13; reenacted and amended, 1992, ch.
-446, Sec.
-13. Laws, 1997, ch.
-444, Sec.
-15, eff from and after July 1, 1997 Amendment Notes-The 1997 amendment rewrote this section
+SOURCES: Laws 1991, Ch.
+515, § 13; Laws 1992, Ch.
+446, § 13; Laws 1997, Ch.
+444, § 15, eff.
+July 1, 1997.

 § 79-11-526.
-Sponsors and advertisers of events liable only when having control or supervision of events.
+Event sponsors or advertisers; immunity.

-(1) For purposes of this section, the following words and phrases shall have the meanings ascribed in this section unless the context clearly indicates otherwise:

-(a) "Sponsor" or "advertiser" means any person, corporation or legal entity who, for charitable purposes or for the promotion of the health, peace and welfare of the community, donates or contributes products, material, money or pays fees for advertising or displaying trademarks in order that an event may be held or conducted.

-(b)"Event" means a concert, benefit, fund-raiser, auction or other occasion at which entertainment, food or beverages are provided.

-(2) A sponsor or advertiser of an event shall not be held vicariously liable for the negligence of another in connection with or as a consequence of his involvement as a sponsor or advertiser of an event if he does not exercise any control or supervision over any aspect of the event.

-(3) This section shall not confer immunity on a sponsor or advertiser of an event for willful acts or gross negligence, and a sponsor or advertiser of an event shall not be considered to be a part of a joint venture or the principal of an agent, with regard to any other person, corporation or legal entity which is participating in the event in a capacity other than that of a sponsor or advertiser.
+- (1) For purposes of this section, the following words and phrases shall have the meanings ascribed in this section unless the context clearly indicates otherwise: - (a) "Sponsor" or "advertiser" means any person, corporation or legal entity who, for charitable purposes or for the promotion of the health, peace and welfare of the community, donates or contributes products, material, money or pays fees for advertising or displaying trademarks in order that an event may be held or conducted. - (b) "Event" means a concert, benefit, fund-raiser, auction or other occasion at which entertainment, food or beverages are provided. - (2) A sponsor or advertiser of an event shall not be held vicariously liable for the negligence of another in connection with or as a consequence of his involvement as a sponsor or advertiser of an event if he does not exercise any control or supervision over any aspect of the event. - (3) This section shall not confer immunity on a sponsor or advertiser of an event for willful acts or gross negligence, and a sponsor or advertiser of an event shall not be considered to be a part of a joint venture or the principal of an agent, with regard to any other person, corporation or legal entity which is participating in the event in a capacity other than that of a sponsor or advertiser.

-Sources: Laws, 2003, ch.
-448, § 1, eff from and after passage (approved Mar.
-18, 2003.)
+SOURCES: Laws 2003, Ch.
+448, § 1, eff. from and after passage (approved Mar.
+18, 2003).

 § 79-11-527.
-Reciprocal agreements with other states; public access to registration records.
+Reciprocal agreements.

 The Secretary of State may enter into reciprocal agreements with a like authority of any other state or states for the purpose of exchanging information made available to the Secretary of State or to such other like authority.
 The information contained in or filed with any registration application, renewal or report may be made available to the public under such rules as the Secretary of State prescribes.
 Information in the possession of, filed with or obtained by the Secretary of State in connection with any investigation or examination under Sections 79-11-501 through 79-11-529 shall be confidential and exempt from the requirements of the Mississippi Public Records Act of 1983.
 No such information may be disclosed by the Secretary of State or any of his officers or employees unless necessary or appropriate in connection with a particular investigation or proceeding under Sections 79-11-501 through 79-11-529 or for any law enforcement purpose.

-SOURCES: Laws, 1991, ch.
-515, Sec.
-14; reenacted, 1992, ch.
-446, Sec.
-14. Laws, 1997, ch.
-444, Sec.
-16, eff from and after July 1, 1997 Amendment Notes-
+SOURCES: Laws 1991, Ch.
+515, § 14; Laws 1992, Ch.
+446, § 14; Laws 1997, Ch.
+444, § 16, eff.
+July 1, 1997.